ua16/config-nvim/README.md

 # config-nvim

 My personal neovim config.
-Written in lua, no longer so minimal in terms of packages.
+Written in lua, somewhat minimal again in terms of packages.
 Uses Space keys for window/tab switching and telescope functions.

+Look at the keybinds in `remap.lua`.
+There are many

 ## packages

-the package manager used is `folke/lazy.nvim`
+The package manager used is `folke/lazy.nvim`. this may change with nvim 0.12.

+The config works as of nvim 0.11.3

+If you do not have to deal with java, it is best to delete the file `lua/anonsh/plugins/javastuff.lua`.
+The plugin downloads a large number of binaries and is very large.

+LSPs should be installed manually via Mason

 ### Visual Packages